john-org/2-react-Intro/readme.md

 1. `src={logo}` - JSX curly braces allow the use of JavaScript expressions
 2. `className="App-header"` - `class` is a reserved word in JavaScript so we use the JS alternative className
 3. `<Component />` xhtml style closing tags - every element in JSX needs to be closed
-4. everything in a component must be nested in a single tag.
-This is not allowed:
+4. everything in a component must be nested in a single tag - i.e. this is not allowed:

 ```js
 function App() {